-This is a list of everything I spent during my three-day trip to Las Vegas.
-My one splurge was the Neon Museum.
-I ate at restaurants for every meal (which is unusual for me), so there are cheap places to eat in Vegas.
+This is a breakdown of everything I spent during my 3-day budget trip to Las Vegas.
+My one splurge was a tour of the Neon Museum.
+I also ate at restaurants for every meal (which is unusual for me), so there are cheap places to eat in Las Vegas.

 $60 Round-trip flight from St. Louis to Las Vegas